What Are WP Plugins?

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Custom navigation
+- Custom navigation menus

-- Cloud storage integration
+- Cloud storage management

 - Business listing directories

-- Automatically sell spots on your site
+- Automatically sell and manage spots on your site

-- Set up appointments and appointment reminders
+- Set appointments and reminders

-- Help customers make reservations and bookings
+- Manage reservations and bookings

 - Redirect URLs